dvlaykov/turbulence-grey-zone-nwp/_pages/schedule.markdown

 12:45 - 14:00 Lunch

-# Session 2: Parametrisation approaches in the grey zone | Chair: TBA
+# Session 2: Parametrisation approaches in the grey zone | Chair: Robert Beare

 14:00 Peter Clark (University of Reading): 3DTE: A non-downgradient turbulence parametrization for the turbulent grey-zone.